wlugmayr/relion-ext-cryolo/README.md

 1. Checkout the repository or download the bash scripts

-2. Decide if you run the scripts *locally* on a workstation or *submit* the cryOLO job as a job to a computing cluster.
+2. Decide if you run the scripts *locally* on a workstation or *submit* the crYOLO job as a job to a computing cluster.
 A working example from our SLURM cluster is provided.

 3. **Adapt** and **add** the settings from **env.source** file to your environment (e.g. **$HOME/.bashrc**)